manning-lp/thatgeeman-observability-lp/README.md

 In the new architecture, events dictate when the actions get triggered.
 The previous states are saved in separate databases (aggregates, and model stores) as failsafes and to save compute.

 ![](images/image.png)

+## consumer and produecer
+Launch the containers.
+- Then run the producer script after changing to src folder: `faust -A producer worker -l info`
+- To see if the consumer consumed the topics: `faust -A consumer worker -l info`